Distributed Dispatching in the Parallel Server Model: Introduction

 In the last decade, with the increasing size of cloud services and applications, the need to scale horizontally drove system designers to introduce multiple dispatchers into their design as a single dispatcher could no longer utilize hundreds and thousands of servers \cite{gandhi2014duet,eisenbud2016maglev,prekas2017zygos}.
 In such multi-dispatcher systems, traditional solutions such as JSQ suffer from detrimental herd behaviour and therefore systems operators abandon the use of readily available information and turn to reduced-state approaches such as JSQ($d$) potentially sacrificing overall system performance and reduced resource utilization in order to prevent worst-case scenarios \cite{netflixEdge,haproxy_po2,ngynx_po2,youtube_lec,lu2011join,schurman2009user}.

 In the search for a better alternative for the multi-dispatcher load balancing scenario, Join-the-idle-queue (JIQ) \cite{stolyar2015pull,lu2011join,mitzenmacher2016analyzing,stolyar2017pull,wang2018distributed} was recently proposed.
 In JIQ, dispatchers are notified only by idled servers.
 In turn, a dispatcher sends jobs to an idle server when it is aware of one, or to a randomly selected server otherwise.
 JIQ was shown to significantly improve performance at low and moderate loads over JSQ($d$) due to its immediate prevention of server starvation~\cite{lu2011join}.
 However, at higher loads, its performance resembles random routing due to the absence of idle servers and its performance deteriorates quickly \cite{zhou2019heavy}.
+The Persistent-Idle load-distribution policies recently addressed this drawback of JIQ \cite{atar2020persistent,atar2021persistent}.
+However, so far, these policies have been proposed and analyzed only for a single dispatcher system.

 The most recent advances on load balancing for multi-dispatcher systems appeared in~\cite{vargaftik2020lsq,zhou2020asymptotically}.
 In the Local Shortest Queue policy (LSQ), proposed in~\cite{vargaftik2020lsq}, each dispatcher keeps a local state with possibly outdated queue size information, which is infrequently updated.
 A dispatcher then sends jobs to a shortest queue by its local estimation.
 This can be viewed as a generalization of similar ideas suggested for single-dispatcher systems \cite{anselmi2020power,van2019hyper}.
 LSQ was followed by LED~\cite{zhou2020asymptotically}, which extended the theoretical performance guarantees to a wider family of \textit{tilted} dispatching policies.
 These local-state-driven policies were shown to outperform previous policies considered for the multi-dispatcher model such as JSQ, JSQ($d$) and JIQ.
 Intuitively, this is because they use considerably less information than JSQ, which reduces herding, and, on the other hand, maintain local states at the dispatchers allowing for a long term memory and preventing many events in which no single good server is discovered.